itcOnlineGaming/-GA_25_P3_Joshua_Boyce_Hyland/README.md

 2. Reference the Animation Manager in the script.
 3. Attach your **Animation Event Script** to the object and link the **Enemy**.
 4. Choose traversal type (Sphere or Plane).
 Attach the relevant script to the object and link it both ways with the enemy script.
+5. Assign a surface tag, this is just to detect what the floor is, so if your surfaces dot have a tag assign one.

 <img src="image/meleeEnemy.PNG" width="600" />

 #### Melee Enemy Parameters
+- **Surface Tag**: Tag name of your surface being traversed.
 - **Attack Range**: Distance to stop and attack.
 - **Damage**: Attack damage.
 - **Speed**: Movement speed.